johnsto/goserve/README.md

 Goserve is little more than a (admittedly rather hacky) configurable wrapper around Go's `http.ServeFile` handler, so it benefits from all the features of the default `FileServer` implementation (such as ETag support and range handling).
 Unfortunately, Go's `net/http` package doesn't expose quite as much control over the default `FileServer` implementation as one would like, so `goserve` uses a combination of wrapped handlers and `panic` intercepts to achieve the desired behaviour.

 To deal with errors, a custom `ResponseWriter` intercepts `WriteHeader` calls and attempts to serve up an appropriate error file (again, using `http.ServeFile`) when the status is known.
 Otherwise it falls through to the default implementation.

+Another hack is needed to prevent directory listing, which works in a similar fashion.